ethersphere/swarm-mcp/docs/mcp-client-setup.md

 1. Download and install [Claude Desktop](https://claude.ai/download)
 2. Open Claude Desktop
-3. Click "Get Stated" and then do Sign In (note: a free account is sufficient)
+3. Click "Get Started" and then do Sign In (note: a free account is sufficient)
 4. Under your profile, access "Settings"
 5. Go to the "Developer" tab and see the "Local MCP servers" section
 6. Click "Edit Config"
-7. A window locating the _claude_desktop_config.json_ will pop-up
+7. A file explorer window will open, locating the `claude_desktop_config.json` file
-8. Open _claude_desktop_config.json_ for editing
+8. Open `claude_desktop_config.json` for editing
-9. Add the following to _claude_desktop_config.json_:
+9. Add the following to `claude_desktop_config.json`:

 ```json
 {